-Filippo Boni joined the Department of Politics and International Studies as a Lecturer in October 2019.
-Previously, he was a Teaching Fellow at the University of Birmingham (2017-2019) and a Visiting Fellow at the University of Nottingham Asia Research Institute.
+Filippo joined the Department of Politics and International Studies as a Lecturer in October 2019.
+Previously, he taught at the University of Birmingham and at the University of Nottingham, where he completed his PhD in June 2017.
+Filippo is also a Research Fellow at REDEFINE, a European Research Council funded project looking at China's rise and its implications for global development.
 He is the author of “Sino-Pakistani Relations.
 Politics, Military and Regional Dynamics” (Routledge, 2019) and the co-Editor of the journal Asia Maior.
 You can follow him at @FilippoBoni1.

 Filippo has taught in the past both Undergraduate and Postgraduate courses, including International Relations Theory, International Relations of the Middle East, Theories of Global Politics and International Politics of East Asia, among others.